cpowell/steering-behaviors/README.md

 ## Supported stering behaviors

-The library supports these steering behaviors:
+The library supports a variety of steering behaviors.
+Some of these are the 'canonical' steering behaviors documented at Craig Reynold's website (see References, below).
+Others are behaviors documented in game programming books or behaviors that I have found useful for my own game programming needs:

 * Seek: aim for and reach the specified point at top speed
 * Flee: head away from the specified point at top speed (the opposite of Seek)